This is a list of cancer organisations in countries outside the UK, which you may find helpful.

 Asociación Española Contra el Cáncer (AECC)

 Provides online and telephone information in Spanish for people with cancer.

-Provides information and support for leukaemia patients.
+Provides information and support for people with leukaemia.
 The website is available in English and also in Spanish and Catalan.

 American Cancer Society

 Provides online, email and telephone information for people with cancer in English and Spanish.

 National Cancer Institute